r1w1s1/dockerfiles/wordpress/README.md

 docker-compose up -d
 ```

-Just open http://localhost, and start to configure your wordpress, the `wp_content` and `mysql_data` will be persint on
+Just open http://localhost, and start to configure your wordpress, the `wp_content` and `mysql_data` will be persist on
 host machine.